I was super excited to be invited by a group of 6 kayaking friends to head out on the Bay of Fundy on a gorgeous September morning.

 Going through that process of putting my thoughts in check got me thinking about ALL the times I’ve had to do similar thought work to build and grow my small business.

-Whether I'm in my boat or at my desk, I find myself breaking down my fears individually, solving them, and then, which helps me to stop thinking about them.
+Whether I'm in my boat or at my desk, I find myself breaking down my fears individually, solving them, so I can stop thinking about them.

 What if I have to pee while kayaking in the middle of the bay?
 Well, just go.
 You can deal with that when you get back to shore.
 No big deal.